 In the event of failure with CloudCache, you can use the Backup to Cloud if unable to backup to Cache option on the Configured page, to back up the data directly to cloud.

 - Select this option to back up the server data on Druva Cloud, if the Hybrid Workloads agent is unable to synchronize the backup data to the CloudCache during a given backup time frame either because the CloudCache server is not reachable, or it has run out of the disk space.
 This ensures that the server backups are always complete.

-However, when you select this option, it is likely that all the backed-up server data during a hot snapshot might not be present on CloudCache.
+However, when you select this option, it is likely that all the backed-up server data during a hot recovery point might not be present on CloudCache.
 Therefore, during restore, the data might have to be fetched from the Druva Cloud.

 Note: To enable this option, you must upgrade the Hybrid Workloads agents to version 4.3 or later and CloudCache to version 3.1 or later.
 After upgrading CloudCache, CloudCache backs up all deduplicated blocks in all subsequent backups.

 After you upgrade CloudCache to a version that supports true hot restore, you need to reattach the backup set to CloudCache so that the latest backed up data is synchronized to the upgraded CloudCache.
 This will result in one time full backup where all data present in the backup set as well as Cloud is synchronized to the CloudCache.